catkins/heartbeat/README.md

 #### App settings

 - `HEARTBEAT_CHANNEL` channel to publish heartbeats to (defaults to "heartbeat")
-- `HEARTBEAT_MESSAGE` message to publish as a heartbeats (if blank it sends the current time as a unix timestamp)
+- `HEARTBEAT_MESSAGE` message to publish as a heartbeats as a Go Template (defaults to just sending the current unix timestamp)
 - `HEARTBEAT_INTERVAL` in seconds (defaults to "1")

 ### TODO

 - [ ] Write tests
 - [ ] Support dynamic messages using Go Templates
+- [ ] Add debug flag